-The forest line is highest in the Central Alps at 2,000 to 2,150 metres.
+The forest line is highest in the central Alps at 2,000 to 2,150 metres.
 Here, as we have mentioned, it is not formed by the spruce, but by the needle-throwing larch and the evergreen, relatively tender-needled stone pine (Pinus cembra).
 Here, continuous measurements of climatic factors and photosynthesis were carried out over the course of an entire year, including the entire winter.
 This makes it possible to accurately compare the substance production of the larch with that of the stone pine.

-In the cold winter photosynthesis is also dormant in the evergreen Swiss stone pine, but in spring the needles quickly become active, whereas the larch at this altitude does not green up until mid-June and already turns yellow at the end of September.
-While the Swiss stone pine has 181 days available for substance production, the larch has 107 days.
+In the cold winter photosynthesis is also dormant in the evergreen Swiss stone pine, but in spring the needles quickly become active, whereas the larch at this elevation does not green up until mid-June and already turns yellow at the end of September.
+While the Swiss stone pine has 181 days available for substance production, the larch has only 107 days.
 However, the needle mass of young larches is three to six times greater than that of young stone pines; moreover, despite the shorter growing season, they assimilate 47% more CO2 per gram of needle mass per year.
 Therefore, the total production of a 4-year-old larch is 4.5 times and that of a 12-year-old 8.5 times greater than that of pines of the same age.
 It is only from the 25th year onwards that the amount of needles of larches is lower compared to that of stone pines, so that they lag behind in growth, especially on raw humus soils.
 With time, therefore, the Swiss stone pine also establishes itself as a shade wood species.
 The ratio of larch to stone pine is thus reminiscent of that of pine to spruce.

-All boundaries were up to 400 m higher during the postglacial warm period in the Alps, as evidenced by wood finds in subfossil peat deposits in the subalpine level.
+All boundaries were up to 400 m higher during the postglacial warm period in the Alps, as evidenced by wood finds in subfossil peat deposits in the subalpine belt.
 The dwarf shrubs that overwinter under snow are therefore partly remnants of the former forestation.
 The forest and snow line in the course of the postglacial is given in ◘ Fig. I-47.

-As a result of the high precipitation, which falls as snow in winter, the snow cover in the alpine level is very thick, so that for the low alpine vegetation not the air temperature plays the main role, but the aperiod.
+As a result of the high precipitation, which falls as snow in winter, the snow cover in the alpine belt is very thick, so that for the low alpine vegetation not the air temperature plays the main role, but the snow-free period.

 ◘ Fig. I-47 The fluctuations of the tree and snow line in the Late and Postglacial in the Swiss Central Alps (modified after Ozenda 1994).
 Due to human activities, the current timberline is lower today than the potential timberline, which corresponds to the tree line.